-VII.
 Information Share with the Kansas State Department of Education

-The superintendent shall annually submit or have submitted to the Kansas State Department of Education this policy, the number of nonresident student transfers approved and denied in each grade level and whether the denials were based on capacity or in accordance with the policy's terms, as required.
+The superintendent shall annually submit or have submitted to the Kansas State Department of Education this policy, the number of nonresident student transfers approved and denied in each grade level and whether the denials were based on capacity or in accordance with the policy's terms.

-VII.
 Non-Resident Continuing Enrollment

-Students enrolled as A nonresident student who has been accepted for enrollment and attendance in the or resident student that relocates outside of the district shall be permitted to continue enrollment and attendance in the district until such student graduates from high school, reaches the age of 21 (if the student is a student with an exceptionality, not solely eligible for gifted services under an individualized education program), or receives a G.E.D., unless such student is no longer deemed by district administration to be in good standing.
-The student's standing will be reviewed at the end of each school year and the student and parents will be notified by the district of their eligibility to return by June 15.
+A nonresident student who has been accepted for enrollment and attendance in the district shall be permitted to continue enrollment and attendance in the district until such student graduates from high school, reaches the age of 21 (if the student is a student with an exceptionality, not solely eligible for gifted services under an individualized education program), or receives a G.E.D., unless such student is no longer deemed by district administration to be in good standing.